 5. Conclusion

-Genotype influences the size, degree and centralization of lichen community interaction networks.
+Tree genotype influences the size, degree and centralization of lichen community interaction networks.
 It is important to note that none of these network metrics were significantly predicted by the number of trees sampled for a given genotype (i.e. variation in the number of observations did not produce these patterns).

 This pattern does not seem to be related to the bark roughness, as richness and community composition seem to be.
 This is intriguing since roughness seems to be an important factor in lichen establishment and a good predictor of the genotype effect on the distribution of the dominant lichen species (Lamit et al. 2010).